-Guidelines and checklist for file types and URIs (Windows Store apps)
+Guidelines for file types and URIs (Windows Store apps)

 In Windows 8, the relationship between apps and the file types they support differs from previous versions of Windows.
 By understanding these differences, you can provide a more consistent and elegant experience for your users.

 When opening a file or URI, the user may need to use the Open With list to select which app to use as the default.
 Windows 8 implements this list as a flyout.
 Although you can't customize the contents of the Open With flyout, you can control its position in your app.
 Be sure to follow the guidelines and position the flyout near its point of invocation whenever possible.

 Here's an example of an ideal way to use the flyout.
 Notice that it's located right next to the button that called it.

 You can present files and URIs however you see fit—typically as a thumbnail or a hyperlink.
 The primary action for these items should be Open.
 This option should invoke the default handler for the file or URI, which might result in showing the Open With flyout.
 (We recommend that you assume that the flyout appears in some cases and position it accordingly.)